Every pupper loves to wind down at the end of a long day with a good dog chew.

 - Each tendon is between 7 and 9 inches long

-- Despite being made overseas, the manufacturer follows third-party, US-grade quality standards
+- The manufacturer follows US-grade quality standards

 Options: Choose between packs of 10, 25, 50, and 100 tendons.

-2. Hotspot Pets Beef Tendons
+3. Hotspot Pets Beef Tendons

 About: Hotspot Pets’ Beef Tendon Chews are a quality addition to your dog’s chew arsenal.
 Fully digestible, they provide a safe way for your pup to get his regular chomping in.